Oceanfront Hotels Near Fort Fisher, NC

 If you drive from the Golden Sands Motel in Carolina Beach toward the southern tip of Pleasure Island, you will notice that in a matter of minutes the white, sandy beaches turn rocky; the landscape, more wild and lush.
 A grove of windswept gnarly live oak trees, twisted and bent by centuries of sea breezes coming off the Atlantic Ocean, announces your arrival at Fort Fisher National Historic site.
 At first glance, it may appear that there isn’t much to see other than the stunning natural landscape.
 But look closer and you’re sure to be delighted.

 Visitors will find comfortable, oceanfront accommodations at Golden Sands Motel, which boasts five unique room types with amenities and bed types to suit the needs of all guests.
-Golden Sands Motel is just a short 8-minute drive from the Fort Fisher State Historic Site so guests are never too far from the fun and history of Fort Fisher.
+Golden Sands Motel is just a short 8-minute drive from the Fort Fisher State Historic Site and the North Carolina Aquarium so guests are never too far from the fun and history.

 Oceanfront Amenities at Golden Sands Motel